 Many factors go into how much of the equity you can take, including:

-- Your credit score: Lenders typically have their own internal credit score.
+- Your credit score: Lenders typically have their own internal credit score ratings to evaluate borrowers so credit score requirements vary.
 Generally, the higher your score, the more financing options you tend to have as a borrower.

 - Your payment history: Lenders typically look for borrowers with good payment histories.
-If you want to qualify for a cash-out refinance, it’s important that your present home loan is current and that you have no late payments for the last 12-month period.
+If you want to qualify for a cash-out refinance, it’s important that your present home loan is current and that you have no late payments in the last 12-months.

 How can I use cash from a cash-out refi?